 How to Hit Your Running Peak

 Every runner dreams of hitting their running peak over and over again.
 Many of us fear our best days have already happened for running times and race performances, but this does not have to be the case.
+As a running coach and trainer, I have helped many people PR and achieve their best performances.
 With the right training strategy, you can hit your running peak in time for your next big race.
-In this post, we’ll explore the definition of a running peak, determine what age runners peak, and give you strategies to hit your peak for big races.
+In this post, we’ll explore the definition of a running peak, determine what age runners peak, and give you strategies to hit your best performance for big races.

 What Is a Running Peak?